 Seedlings slightly affected by Fusarium are transplanted into a new substrate and treated with potions.
 30% die from the treatment, not the disease.

-An awkward movement, a delicate leaf breaks a fragile petiole, vessels tear.
+An awkward movement, and a delicate leaf breaks a fragile petiole, vessels tear.

 A three-year-old plant prepares its blooming debut.
 The first flower lasts two days, as is typical of the species, then wilts.
-The second bud is just about ready to open—and wilts, remaining forever closed.
-Misjudgment of strength.
+The second bud is just about ready to open, and wilts, remaining forever closed.
+A misjudgment of strength.

-Awaiting a delivery of equipment.
-Half was forgotten, half was mixed up.
+An equipment delivery: half was forgotten, half was mixed up.
 A second time, a third, a fourth.
 City traditions.
 Viscous cloud of sudden feeling.
-After the fifth attempt, something dies inside, something is born.
+After a fifth attempt, something inside dies, something is born.

-Where do home pests come from?
-From bouquets: thrips, aphids, ticks, whatever.
+Where do indoor pests come from?
+From bouquets: thrips, aphids, mites, whatever.
 Where do diseases come from?
 From fruits and vegetables: rust, dry black rot.
 From the open window: everything borne by the earth.

 The building’s overwintering voles eat Portulaca grandiflora down to the root.

 A horticulturess suggests washing down the mites with a hot shower.
-Helps, but the effect is not as pronounced as was hoped.
-I use a steamer; the thyme is destroyed together with the mite.
+This helps, but the effect is not as pronounced as was hoped.
+I use a steamer; the thyme is destroyed along with the mite.